jchristopher/linkmarklet/readme.txt

 1. Customize your installation using the `Settings > Linkmarklet` menu in the WordPress admin

 == Changelog ==

+= 0.7 =
+* Fixed an issue where post Tags were set after the post was published which caused interference with other plugin processes

 = 0.6 =
 * Fixed an issue where Future Publish settings wouldn't properly unset after being set.